10 MBA Programs With the Lowest Debt

 This week, U.S. News mined their data and came up with the ten programs with the highest salary-to-debt ratio.
 And it starts in Baton Rouge, home of Louisiana State’s Ourso School of Business.
 Ranked #61 by U.S. News, LSU’s ratio is over 7-to-1, with graduates earning average salaries of $59,672 in their first year, while paying off only $8,181 in debt.
 In fact, the top four schools for lowest debt – Louisiana State University, Auburn University, the University of Texas-Dallas, and Texas Tech University – are all located in the south.
 While their starting salaries top out at $78,107, the debt in these schools, on average, only goes as high as $15,500…the cost of a down payment on a starter home.
 And the University of Texas-Dallas, in particular, is popular with recruiters, making it easier to land a job in the first place.

 What other schools made the list – and what are their ratios.
-Here is the chart, courtesy of U.S. News:
+Here is the chart of the MBA programs with the lowest debt, courtesy of U.S. News:

 |School||Salary||Average Debt||Salary-To-Debt Ratio||U.S. News Rank|